Find Your Registration Form

 Step 1: Select the registration package that best describes your category of disability.

 Choose the registration package that best describes your disability or the difficulties that you are having with learning.
 If you have more than one disability, fill out each of the packages that apply to you.
 Fill out as much of the form as you can.
 Please note, while it is requested, you are not required to disclose your diagnosed disability (or disabilities).
-You can discuss your needs further when you meet with your Disability Counsellor.
+You can discuss your needs further when you meet with your Disability Advisor.

 Step 2: Documentation